dcgseek/gatsby-starter-netlify-cms/src/pages/products/index.md

 ---
-templateKey: 'product-page'
+templateKey: product-page
-path: /products
+title: Online reservation solutions
-title: Our Coffee
+image: >-
-image: /img/jumbotron.jpg
+  /img/mountains-mount-cook-new-zealand-sky-nice-amazing-beauty-big-cool-clouds-good-mountain-desktop-photo-1920x1080.jpg
 heading: What we offer
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their